renderedtext/ruby-101/README.md

       strings, numbers included; spaces in strings must be escaped if you want them to be treated as one element of the array
-    * Avoid using '' and "" quotes to surround the string or they will become part of it
+    * Avoid using '' and "" quotes to surround the string or they will become part of it, or part of the first and last word